estuary/flow/site/docs/concepts/import.md

         other.flow.yaml-->foo.flow.yaml;
 `}/>

-However the sources must still have an import path even if referenced from a common parent.
+The sources must still have an import path even if referenced from a common parent.
 The following would **not** work: